 It is a misdemeanor to file for an ERPO with the intent to harass the respondent or knowing that the information in the petition is false.

-For more information about laws similar to the Extreme Risk Protection Order, visit our policy page on Gun Violence Protective Orders.
+For more information about laws similar to the Extreme Risk Protection Order, visit our policy page on Extreme Risk Protection Orders.

 - Family or household member means a spouse, intimate partner, mother, father, child or sibling of the respondent, or any person living within the same household as the respondent.
 2017 OR SB 719. ⤴︎